 Article 38(2) of the EB Regulation lists the information that any CZCA proposal needs to specify regarding its scope of application: bidding zone borders, market timeframe, duration, and methodology.

 Article 38(3) of the EB Regulation stipulates that, where relevant, all TSOs shall develop a proposal to harmonise the different proposals for each of the three allocation methodologies by 5 years after the EB Regulation entered into force.
-This is implemented with the All TSOs’ proposal for a harmonised methodology for the allocation process of cross-zonal capacity for the exchange of balancing capacity or sharing of reserves per timeframe.
+This is implemented with HCZCAM for the allocation process of cross-zonal capacity for the exchange of balancing capacity or sharing of reserves per timeframe.

 Article 38(4) of the EB Regulation mentions that CZC which is allocated to the exchange of balancing capacity or sharing of reserves can only be used for the standard products of mFRR, aFRR and RR for both AC and DC interconnections.
 On DC interconnectors, CZC may also be allocated for operating and exchanging FCR.
 The reliability margin of AC interconnectors shall be used for operating and exchanging FCR and shall not be used for the exchange of balancing capacity or sharing of reserves.